NickLoeffler999/note-taker/README.md

 ## Description

-This project was designed for anyone who want to take notes, save them, and delete them.
+This project was designed for anyone who wants to take notes, save them, and delete them.
 The application uses a back end powered by Express.js, which also creates the functionality of the app including saving and deleting the notes.
 I've learned a lot about Express.js while working on this project, and I've really learned a lot.
 I'm ready to continue learning more about the back-end side of web applications now!

 Note: This is unfinished, as I'm having trouble with utilizing the delete button.